P2: Standard logic circuits: multiplexer, decoder, etc. VHDL flat single-file design (plan A, plan B) |

 Fig. 10.
 Printing the technology schematic, the internal structure of which is chip dependent. |

-The idea of testbench for circuit design verification is represented in Fig. 11.
+The idea of testbench for circuit verification is represented in Fig. 11.

 Fig. 11.
 Diagram representing the concepts associated with a test bench. |